Originally published Oct 7, 2020. Refreshed and expanded Sep 22, 2021.

 The digital revolution has disrupted every manufacturing vertical.
 How can manufacturers meet the new challenges of the digital age–and take advantage of new opportunities for growth?

-If you have a digital portal as part of your customer experience, you’re in a great place to grow.
-A web channel solution brings you closer to your customers and gives you the control of customer experience which you need.
+If you have an SAP customer portal solution as part of your customer experience, you’re in a great place to grow.
+A digital portal brings you closer to your customers and gives you the control of customer experience that you need.

-1. Leverage your web portal as a growth hub for your channel partners
+1. Leverage your digital customer portal as a growth hub for your channel partners

-The more your web portal becomes a destination, the more your digital revenue will grow.
+The more your customre portal becomes a destination, the more your digital revenue will grow.
 So why not give your channel partners great reasons to come back to the portal?

 Here’s one way to do this: Provide marketing materials which your channel partners can use to promote your products to end users.
 In coordination with your channel partners, you can craft campaigns around specific product lines—then offer the marketing materials in your web portal alongside your products.